dominikpanzer/cacamber-BDD-for-ABAP/README.md

 ENDMETHOD.

 METHOD no_discount_on_shopping_cart.
-scenario( 'Customer is not eligable for a discount on the shopping cart' ). given( 'in his shopping cart are the following items:' &&
+scenario( 'Customer is not eligible for a discount on the shopping cart' ). given( 'in his shopping cart are the following items:' &&
          '| 1 | Scooter - Hyper Hyper |' &&
          '| 1 | Scooter - How Much Is The Fish |' &&